League of Legends in esports: 2011–2012: Early years

-2013-2017: Regional leagues and franchising
+2013–2017: Regional leagues, first Korean dominance, and franchising

 Lee "Faker" Sang-hyeok is widely regarded as one of the greatest esports players of all time.

 2013 saw the establishment of the League of Legends Pro League (LPL) in China, which began with eight teams, and the first Asian team to win the World Championship, with South Korea's SK Telecom T1, which featured then-rookie Lee "Faker" Sang-hyeok, defeating China's Royal Club in the 2013 edition, with the final taking place at the Staples Center in Los Angeles.
 This would also start a five-year streak of Korean World Championship winners.

 On 11 July 2013, Riot Games announced that the United States Citizenship and Immigration Services recognized League of Legends pro-players as professional athletes and that the P visa application process would be more simplified for them.
 These changes allowed professional players to stay in the United States for up to five years.
 Despite these reforms, there have still been a number of visa problems that have occurred for players in the LCS and other LoL tournaments entering the United States.

 The 2014 World Championship was the first edition to be hosted for the first time in multiple countries (Taiwan, Singapore, and South Korea).
 This would become a model for future World Championship hostings, specifically in Europe and North America.
 In the same year, Riot Games introduced the concept of "Championship points", which teams would earn based on performance across both splits and playoffs in order to qualify for the tournament.
 Between 2014 and 2017, SK Telecom T1 won two world titles, and both Samsung Galaxy White and Samsung Galaxy winning one.
 (Note: Samsung Galaxy White won the World Championship as a sister team of Samsung Galaxy Blue in 2014.
 The inclusion of sister teams was discontinued in 2017.)
 2015 also saw the creation of a new international tournament - the Mid-Season Invitational.
 The first tournament was held in 2015 in Tallahassee, Florida in the United States, and was won by Chinese team Edward Gaming, becoming the first Chinese team to win an international League of Legends title.
 The 2017 League of Legends World Championship was the first edition to be held in China and the first to feature a play-in stage.